United Kingdom industrial disputes and strikes (2022–present): BBC Local Radio

+BBC Northern Ireland

-On 9 March 2023, the National Union of Journalists announced plans to hold a strike ballot among staff at Northern Ireland's BBC Radio Foyle following a management decision to implement schedule changes, which included replacing the two hour morning programme with a 30 minute version.
+On 9 March 2023, the National Union of Journalists announced plans to hold a strike ballot among staff at Northern Ireland's BBC Radio Foyle following a management decision to implement schedule changes, which included replacing the two hour morning programme with a 30-minute version.
 Union officials had been negotiating with management over the proposed changes, but the talks had ended a few days earlier, on 6 March, when it was decided the changes would go ahead.
+On 31 March, a second strike was called for 4 May to coincide with the 2023 local elections.
+On 27 April, that strike was called off following talks between the NUJ and the BBC.
+The NUJ said it would ballot its members on a new pay offer.

+On 12 May 2023, members of the National Union of Journalists at BBC Radio Foyle announced a 24-hour strike over planned changes to the service, with the strike set to commence at 12.15am on 19 May.

 Distribution

 On 25 January 2023, the first ever strike by UK employees of Amazon took place, with 300 staff at a warehouse in Coventry staging a one-day walk out, in a dispute over pay and conditions.
-On 13 February the GMB union announced a further series of strikes at the distribution centre during February and March.
+On 13 February, the GMB union announced a further series of strikes at the distribution centre during February and March.
 The GMB wants workers to be paid £15 per hour rather than the current £10.50.
-Amazon does not recognise the union so has refused to enter into negotiations with its representatives.
+Amazon does not recognise the union, and so has refused to enter into negotiations with its representatives.
+On 16 April, around 600 Amazon workers based at Coventry and belonging to the GMB trade union began a three-day strike over pay.

+On 14 June 2023, the GMB confirmed workers at Amazon in Coventry had voted for a further six months of industrial action.
+Another strike was held on 24 November to coincide with Black Friday.
+On this occasion, Amazon workers in Coventry were joined by colleagues in Europe and the United States.
+Amazon said the strike would not affect customers' deliveries.